-These instructions will show you how to download the latest firmware onto the autopilot using the Mission Planner ground station,which already has ArduPilot firmware installed .
+These instructions will show you how to download the latest firmware onto the autopilot hardware that already has ArduPilot firmware installed.
+This process will use the Mission Planner ground control station.
 See Loading Firmware onto boards without existing ArduPilot firmware .

 Connect autopilot to computer¶

-Once you’ve installed a ground station on your computer, connect the autopilot using the micro USB cable as shown below.
+Once you have installed a ground station on your computer, connect the autopilot using the micro USB cable as shown below.
 Use a direct USB port on your computer (not a USB hub).

 Windows should automatically detect and install the correct driver software.

 Select the COM port¶